Neirea/e-commerce-1/README.md

 -   Session authentication with Passport.js
 -   Data is stored in PostgreSQL
 -   "Payments" via Stripe
--   Apollo Server GraphQL
--   Used REST API for usage of external services
+-   REST API for usage of external services
+-   GraphQL for the internal services
 -   Cloudinary for image uploading/hosting

 ## Server technologies:

 -   Express with Typescript
+-   Apollo Server GraphQL
 -   Prisma ORM to access PostgreSQL
 -   Sessions are stored in Redis
 -   Helmet, Cors and multiple user input sanitizers<br>to set up basic server protection